Edward M. Rice: Priestly Ordination and ministry

-In 1995, Rice left his other positions to become assistant director of Cardinal Glennon College in Shrewsbury, the minor seminary of the archdiocese.
+In 1995, Rice became assistant director of Cardinal Glennon College in Shrewsbury, the minor seminary of the archdiocese.
 He was named director of Cardinal Glennon in 1996.
 Rice left Cardinal Glennon in 2000 after his appointment as pastor of St. John the Baptist Parish in St. Louis.

 In 2008, Rice was named director of the Office of Vocations for the archdiocese.
-On July 2, 2008, Rice was appointed by the Vatican as a chaplain of his holiness with the title monsignor.
+On July 2, 2008, Rice was appointed by the Vatican as a chaplain of His Holiness with the title monsignor.

 Auxiliary Bishop of St. Louis

 On December 1, 2010, Pope Benedict XVI appointed Rice as an auxiliary bishop of Saint Louis and titular bishop of Sufes.
 He was consecrated on January 13, 2011, at the Cathedral Basilica of Saint Louis in St. Louis.
 Archbishop Robert Carlson was the principal consecrator.
 Bishops John R. Gaydos and Richard F. Stika were the principal co-consecrators.

 Bishop of Springfield-Cape Girardeau

 On April 26, 2016, Pope Francis appointed Rice as bishop of Springfield-Cape Girardeau.
 His installation took place June 1, 2016, at St. Elizabeth Ann Seton Church in Springfield, Missouri.